PERIOD (TITIK)

 Salah: "Hello, Mary," Jeffrey stammered.
 "Hi,

 Jeffrey, how are you?"
 "Uh, fine.
-What have you been doing lately?"
+What have you

 Benar: "Hello, Mary," Jeffrey stammered.